Salute to Scientists

 LOCATION: throughout the school

-First and Second grades will conduct various experiments in their classrooms prior to Science Fair.
-Students in these grades are welcome to operate their own inquiry-based projects independently or in a group setting.
-Students in grades three through five will be required to design their own Science Fair project.
-Students are expected to stand by their science fair boards and share their scientific findings during the science fair, and viewing others’ projects is also an important part.
-Students are expected to stand by their science fair boards and share their scientific findings during the following times: 6-6:30 PM (3rd Grade), 6:30-7:00 PM (4th Grade), 7-7:30 PM (5th Grade).
-To help model this behavior for our children, we also encourage any parent visitors to talk with a variety of students about their science fair boards.
-Community judges (academic scientists from Denver area universities) will be present to talk with the Polaris young scientists.
-The intention behind the community judges is to give the students an opportunity to share all that they have learned with “real” scientists.
-In previous years, this aspect of our event has been a real highlight for both the community judges and the students.
+On the night of the science fair, students are expected to stand by their science fair boards and share their scientific findings for a portion of the evening.
+A scheduled will be available at a later date.
+During other times, students should investigate their peers’ work.
+To help model this behavior for our children, we also encourage any parent visitor to talk with a variety of students about their science fair boards.
+We also hope to recruit community judges (academic scientist from Denver area universities) to talk with our young scientist and give them an opportunity to share all that they have with “real” scientist.
+In previous years, this aspect of our event had been a real highlight for both the community judges and the students.

 The Science Fair Committee